Japan Is More Affordable Than You Think

 Japanese bullet train at station

-Pro tip: Download the Suica or Pasmo app on your phone.
-These IC cards work on virtually all trains and buses across Japan, and the contactless payment makes navigating the complex rail system stress-free.
+Practical tip: Download the Suica or Pasmo app on your phone.
+These IC cards work on virtually all trains and buses across Japan, and the contactless payment makes understanding the complex rail system stress-free.

 Food: $20-30 Per Day